PengWu2626/PIC16B_GroupProject/README.md

 Sometimes you can close and re-open your browser to solve the problem.

 **Full Version Webapp Link**:

 https://pic16b-dog-facial-recognition.herokuapp.com/

 ## Short Version of This Project

 This project exceeds the Heroku slug size (500MB).
-Therefore, we created another short version of this project in the [testing project repository](https://github.com/PengWu2626/testing_project).
+Therefore, we created another short version of this project in the [pic16b_group_project_short_version
+Public](https://github.com/PengWu2626/pic16b_group_project_short_version) repository.
 The short version of this project removed face detecting and drop zone.

 ```diff
 - Warning: